Best Behavioral Management Tips for New Teachers

 2. Vary instructional activities often.

 Depending on the grade level, switch up the activity every 10-15 minutes.
-If students are quietly working in one activity, get them working together in the next activity.
+If students are completing independent work in one activity, get them working together in the next activity.

 3. Limit student downtime.